Stock market today: Wall Street nears records as it closes a big week

 NEW YORK (AP) — U.S. stocks are rising closer to their records Friday as they finish out their fourth winning week in the last five.

-The S&P 500 was 0.5% higher in morning trading and just 0.7% below its all-time high set in July.
+The S&P 500 was 0.7% higher in afternoon trading and just 0.6% below its all-time high set in July.
 It's roared to claw back almost all its losses from last week, which was its worst in nearly 18 months.

 Technology stocks have been the market's main drivers this week, particularly Nvidia and other big technology stocks that struggled earlier this summer on concerns their prices had shot too high in the frenzy around artificial intelligence.